regexthegod/minimal-pthread-examples/README.md

 ## Contents

-`timer.c` in an example of pthreading managed by looping inside of the main thread until completion
+`timer.c` in an example of pthreading, blocked by a timed loop inside of the main thread until completion

-`join.c` is an example of pthreading managed by joining a thread from the main thread until completion
+`join.c` is an example of pthreading, joining all created threads and blocking the main thread they complete

+`argument.c` is an example of pthreading, calling a function on multiple threads with multiple, varying arguments

 ## Instructions